Roblox/creator-docs/content/en-us/scripting/index.md

 ---
 title: Scripting
-description: Scripting is event-driven and different for the clien and server side.
+description: Scripting is event-driven and different for the client and server side.
 ---

 Scripting lets you add custom, dynamic behavior to your experiences,